 A longtime vegetarian, Spain had been working in Africa and India, advocating on behalf of refugees.
 Returning to the United States in 2010, she became aware of farmed animals’ “plight of misery, confinement, suffering.”
 Spain became an instant and ardent vegan, changing her focus to “waking up as many people as possible to the health myths, planet toll, and gorgeous cruelty-free eating options” that’s all part of being vegan.

 Spain works part-time at Choices, my neighborhood vegan cafe but I’ve never seen her there, because most of the time, she’s busy advocating on behalf of animal rights organizations including Compassion Over Killing.
 She’s so devoted, she moved from Los Angeles to Miami last year as part of her meatless mission.

 “The work of vegan education is monumental and endless anywhere, but I thought I’d be more effective here,” she says.
-“The messaging hasn’t gotten through as much as in other big progressive cities.”To start the new year off right, a true story in which the seemingly impossible comes to pass —… Click To Tweet
+“The messaging hasn’t gotten through as much as in other big progressive cities.”To start the new year off right, a true story in which the seemingly impossible comes to pass — and in my ‘hood, of all places.
+Click To Tweet

 Stoddard agrees.
 “People need to see the message over and over again.”
 As a zoologist, “I think of animals and their experience of the world a lot, that informs and directs my behavior.There’s a lot of pain and suffering out there we create and we’re not aware of.”

 He can’t, of course, enforce Meatless Monday citywide, but he and his family enjoy meatless meals at home dring the week and have done long before he cast the tie-breaking vote to adopt the Meatless Monday resolution.
 He’s not trying to set an example exactly.
 “What I’m trying to do is get people to think.
 That’s how change comes about.”